2/20/2025

 Operator

 Thank you.
-Your next question comes from Richard Gartch-Torrena of Wells Fargo.
+Your next question comes from Richard Gargiorena of Wells Fargo.
 Please go ahead.

 speaker

-Great, thanks.
+Great.
+Thanks.
 Good quarter.
 My question is on the nitrogen segment.
-It had strong results, saw improvement in the natural gas reliability in North America, improved Trinidad operations.
-So maybe just give us an update in terms of where you think that segment is going into 2026 in terms of your ramping up to that those 11.5, 12 million ton target that depended, I think, on improved reliability of the infrastructure.
+Had strong results. saw improvement in the natural gas reliability in North America, improved Trinidad operations.
+So maybe just give us an update in terms of where you think that segment is going into 2026 in terms of ramping up to those 11.5 to 12 million ton target that depended, I think, on improved reliability of the infrastructure.

 speaker